 This makes IT service management tools an essential commodity for any modern enterprise.
-A Gartner research further points out that “IT service management tools are vital for infrastructure and operations organizations to deliver business value in the services they provide.”
+A Gartner research further points out that “IT service management tools are vital for infrastructure and operations organisations to deliver business value in the services they provide.”

 But what makes managed IT service so important?
 Because ITSM encompasses processes for planning, developing, managing, scaling, and delivering IT services.
-According to an international survey of 491 companies, more than 90 percent use ITSM frameworks, yet few know their benefits for companies and IT departments.
+According to an international survey of 491 companies, more than 90 per cent use ITSM frameworks, yet few know their benefits for companies and IT departments.

 In this article, we will define ITSM, examine its benefits, and how it contributes to business success.

 IT service management helps technical teams design and deliver IT services.
-In contrast to traditional IT management approaches, the ITSM process focuses more on customer needs.
+In contrast to traditional IT management approaches the ITSM process focuses more on customer needs.

 In other words, rather than just focusing on IT hardware or software, ITSM aims to consistently improve entire IT customer service in line with business goals.
-The approach was once strictly a data center management approach, but it has evolved and become broader and more strategic in aligning business and IT practices.
+The approach was once strictly a data centre management approach, but it has evolved and become broader and more strategic in aligning business and IT practices.

 Before we get to the benefits of ITSM to an enterprise’s digital enablement and transformation, let’s have a look at the primary differences between ITSM and ITIL.

 Even though ITSM and ITIL often overlap, they are not mutually exclusive.
 ITIL is one of the best-detailed frameworks for ITSM.
 ITIL centres on the alignment of IT services with business objectives.
 It helps organisations embrace change and scale up.